nachocaru/xaprb.com/content/blog/2010-06-01-under-provisioning-the-curse-of-the-cloud.md

 ---
-title: 'Under-provisioning: the curse of the cloud'
+title: "Under-provisioning: the curse of the cloud"
 author: Baron Schwartz
 layout: post
 permalink: /2010/06/01/under-provisioning-the-curse-of-the-cloud/